Criminal Justice (CRIMJ)

 - Students must complete a 9 credit concentrartion.
 Students in the non-thesis track will also be required to complete an additional 3-credit elective.
 A list of courses required for each concentration and additional approved elective courses is maintained by the graduate program office.

 - Students who believe they have completed a course substantially similar to one of the specific course requirements may apply to have their previous work evaluated for the purposes of exemption to that requirement.
 If approved, another course will be taken in place of that requirement.

-- A maximum of 6 credits of completed graduate work may be transferred in from another accredited institution, subject to resstrictions outlined in the Transfer Coursessection of the Graduate Bulletin.
+- A maximum of 10 credits of completed graduate work may be transferred in from another accredited institution, subject to resstrictions outlined in the Transfer Coursessection of the Graduate Bulletin.